geod/awsboilerplate/README.md

 ## What is it?

-A complete toolbag to get your idea live in minutes with a front to back architecture, infrastructure and pipeline.
+A complete toolbag to get your idea live in minutes with a front to back architecture, infrastructure and CICD pipeline - all expressed in code.

 ## Motivation